raiso777/Neural-Analytic-and-Visualization-Tool/README.md

-# Neural Analytic Algorithm
+# Neural Analytic Tool

 ## Goal
-Neural Analytic Algorithm (NAA) is a set of tools that is designed for "analytic" and "visualization".
+Neural Analytic Algorithm (NAT) is a set of tools that is designed for "analytic" and "visualization".
 Beacuse we don't know what Matlab's operation or other nonopen-source tool, we build our toolbox.

 ## Environment
 - Anaconda, Python 3.8.5